Updated: Aug 26, 2022

 3. Keep a Gratitude Journal either as a family or individual.

 Challenge your kids to find 10 things each day to write in the Gratitude Journal.
+This will get them into a habit of focusing on their blessings.

 4. Take your children to a poorer area.